 All departed souls are in Hades.
 None of these souls in Hades are captives as they were before Christ.
 Some of the souls in Hades now have no rest or peace; but some of them who have fought a good fight and kept the faith, is already experiencing the peace and joy, while awaiting the Second Coming of Christ in all His glory.
 This state of experiencing Hades in peace and joy is what the Church calls 'Paradise' or the 'Bosom of Abraham, Isaac and Jacob'.

-This understanding is what we see in the 'Prayer of Mor Balai' (Anugrahangal Niranjirikkunnavane), that we recite in every prayer:
+This understanding is what we see in the 'Prayer of Mor Balai' (Anugrahangal Niranjirikkunnavane), that we recite every day in the Ninth-Hour prayer:

 O! merciful Lord, renew us Thy creation on the day of resurrection.